sshark/thrillingbytes/Looking at A Monad Through An Example.md

 >3. `Try`, like the `try-catch` block, catches any exception thrown within it.
 >4. `IO` is an IO Monad which has many capabilities which include handling side-effects, error handling, parallel computation, and many more.

-This is the best solution compares to the other solutions presented here albeit it is more complicated and require more reading into the topic.
-It makes the code better managed as more code is added to handle new requirements.
-However, this is not the point of this article.

 ## And The Point Is...
-Using effect is a good approach to resolve this issue .
+Using effect is a good approach to resolve this issue.
 But, what does this has to do with Monads?
 This is one of many things a monadic approach can simplfied branching between expected and unexpected (bad) events without deeply nested `if-else`.
+Monadic approach can be used to solve other isHowever, is more complicated and require more reading into the topic.
+It makes the code better managed as more code is added to handle new requirements.
+However, this is not the point of this article.

 > **Sidebar**\
 > A Monad is a typeclass[^tc] that conforms to the [Monad Law](https://devth.com/monad-laws-in-scala) has the `map` and `flatMap` functions where `map` inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.